 Their tasks are multi-faceted and include; ensuring the day to day health and well-being of the wildlife, research and monitoring, game capture and introductions, population management, burning programs, infrastructure and equipment maintenance, public relations, environmental education, and, crucially, local community relations, liaison and involvement.
 Added to these are the normal day to day financial controls, human resource planning and administration, which must also be carried out." - GAME RANGERS ASSOCIATION OF AFRICA, https://www.gameranger.org/

-When you volunteer with us at Siyafunda you are joining us at the "coal face" on Makalali Nature Reserve, helping meet all the challenges we face daily managing our reserve and the animals that call it home, while helping us meet the financial burden that comes with keeping them all safe.
+When you join our Field Ranger Experience at Siyafunda you are joining us at the "coal face" on Makalali Nature Reserve, helping meet all the challenges we face daily managing our reserve and the animals that call it home, while helping us meet the financial burden that comes with keeping them all safe.

 Siyafunda Makalali project has a minimum duration of 1 week.

-The project start day is every Monday throughout the year, with volunteers being collected from Hoedspruit.
+The project start day is every Monday throughout the year, with our Participants being collected from Hoedspruit.

 Typical Project Week

 Monday: Project start day.
-Town trip to pick up volunteers and restock supplies.
+Town trip to pick up our Participants and restock supplies.

 Tuesday: Early start setting out on a foot patrol to follow up on the latest rhino movements and to report their well being to the anti-poaching team.
 In the afternoon we depart for a monitoring drive to locate one of our key species of interest; Cheetah, Leopard or possibly the Ground Hornbills.